algorandfoundation/algokit-utils-py/docs/source/capabilities/account.md

 In order to get/register accounts for signing operations you can use the following methods on `AccountManager`:

-- `account_manager.from_environment(name, fund_with)` - Registers and returns an account with private key loaded by convention based on the given name identifier - either by idempotently creating the account in KMD or from environment variable via `{NAME}_MNEMONIC` and (optionally) `{NAME}_SENDER` (if account is rekeyed)
+- `from_environment(name: str, fund_with: AlgoAmount | None = None) -> Account` - Registers and returns an account with private key loaded by convention based on the given name identifier - either by idempotently creating the account in KMD or from environment variable via `{NAME}_MNEMONIC` and (optionally) `{NAME}_SENDER` (if account is rekeyed)
   - This allows you to have powerful code that will automatically create and fund an account by name locally and when deployed against TestNet/MainNet will automatically resolve from environment variables, without having to have different code
   - Note: `fund_with` allows you to control how many Algo are seeded into an account created in KMD
-- `account_manager.from_mnemonic(mnemonic_secret, sender=None)` - Registers and returns an account with secret key loaded by taking the mnemonic secret
+- `from_mnemonic(mnemonic_secret: str) -> Account` - Registers and returns an account with secret key loaded by taking the mnemonic secret
-- `account_manager.multisig(multisig_params, signing_accounts)` - Registers and returns a multisig account with one or more signing keys loaded
+- `multisig(version: int, threshold: int, addrs: list[str], signing_accounts: list[Account]) -> MultisigAccount` - Registers and returns a multisig account with one or more signing keys loaded
-- `account_manager.rekeyed(sender, signer)` - Registers and returns an account representing the given rekeyed sender/signer combination
+- `rekeyed(sender: Account | str, account: Account) -> Account` - Registers and returns an account representing the given rekeyed sender/signer combination
-- `account_manager.random()` - Returns a new, cryptographically randomly generated account with private key loaded
+- `random() -> Account` - Returns a new, cryptographically randomly generated account with private key loaded
-- `account_manager.from_kmd()` - Returns an account with private key loaded from the given KMD wallet (identified by name)
+- `from_kmd(name: str, predicate: Callable[[dict[str, Any]], bool] | None = None, sender: str | None = None) -> Account` - Returns an account with private key loaded from the given KMD wallet
-- `account_manager.logicsig(program, args=None)` - Returns an account that represents a logic signature
+- `logic_sig(program: bytes, args: list[bytes] | None = None) -> LogicSigAccount` - Returns an account that represents a logic signature

 ### Underlying account classes

-While `Account` is the main class used to represent an account that can sign, there are underlying account classes that can underpin the signer within the transaction signer account.
+While `Account` is the main class used to represent an account that can sign, there are underlying account classes that can underpin the signer:

-- `TransactionSigner` - an in-built `algosdk.atomic_transaction_composer.TransactionSigner` object that can sign transactions.
+- `Account` - The main account class that combines address and private key
 - `LogicSigAccount` - An in-built algosdk `LogicSigAccount` object for logic signature accounts
 - `MultisigAccount` - An abstraction around multisig accounts that supports multisig accounts with one or more signers present

 ### Dispenser

-- `account_manager.dispenser_from_environment()` - Returns an account (with private key loaded) that can act as a dispenser from environment variables, or against default LocalNet if no environment variables present
+- `dispenser_from_environment() -> Account` - Returns an account (with private key loaded) that can act as a dispenser from environment variables, or against default LocalNet if no environment variables present
-- `account_manager.local_net_dispenser()` - Returns an account with private key loaded that can act as a dispenser for the default LocalNet dispenser account
+- `local_net_dispenser() -> Account` - Returns an account with private key loaded that can act as a dispenser for the default LocalNet dispenser account

 ## Rekey account